Savani-Aneri/Python-data-visualization/README.md

 # Python-data-visualization
-Visualization of temperature over the years across country & states to detect the presence of Global Warming.
+Visualization of temperature over the years across country & states to detect the presence of Global Warming using Jupyter Notebook
-Data Visualization of temperature over the years - Jupyter Notebook image.png add Codeadd Markdown arrow_upwardarrow_downwarddelete

 Global Warming is the phenomenon of increasing land, air, and ocean temperatures of Earth over the past couple of centuries.
 Human activities are acountable for this condition, primarily fossil fuel burning.
 I have taken datasets GlobalTemperatures.csv, GlobalLandTemperatureByCountry.csv, GlobalLandTemperatureByStates.csv from Kaggle provided by Berkeley Earth Data Package.